naveenrajm7/vagrant_utm/docs/boxes/creating_utm_box.md

 By satisfying the [general guidance on creating vagrant boxes](https://developer.hashicorp.com/vagrant/docs/boxes/base) and the above [Virtual Machine](#virtual-machine) requirements you can use your VM with Vagrant UTM plugin.

 Apart from manually building the boxes, you can also use the semi-automated way of building these boxes using [packer plugin for UTM](https://github.com/naveenrajm7/packer-plugin-utm).
-The packer plugin has a builder and a post processor, which uses an existing UTM file, adds Vagrant specific stuff and packs the UTM file as a zip so it can be used by UTM Vagrant plugin.
+The packer plugin has the following components:
+1. Builder
+  1. UTM - Use existing utm file
+  2. ISO - Start from scratch using ISO files
+2. Post-processor
+  1. ZIP - Package UTM VM into zip file
+  2. Vagrant - Package UTM VM into vagrant box.

 Checkout [UTM Box Guide](https://github.com/naveenrajm7/utm-box/blob/main/HowToBuild/DebianUTM.md) to know how to build Box using packer.